stelzinga/MF/MGT_80.Tools.md

 - Self-learning
 - Teamwork
 - Time Management
 ________________________________________
 ## Writing Style (Framework)
 Written communication is key to the day to day of a Manager.
 The following guidelines aid in writing text that people will read, finish and follow through:
-- Use few adjectives/adverbs: Use strong verbs and nouns.
+- Use few adjectives/adverbs: use strong verbs and nouns.
 Adverbs and adjectives often disrupt clarity.
-- Break it down: Split up beefy thoughts and sentences.
+- Break it down: split up beefy thoughts and sentences.
 As a pro once said, “The period never comes soon enough.”
-- Cut caveats: Every argument has exceptions.
+- Cut caveats: every argument has exceptions.
 Every topic demands context.
-Still, unless specifically citing disclaimers, minimize the fig leaves of hedging.
+Still, unless specifically citing disclaimers, minimize hedging of statement.
 - Clean out residue: With each new draft refine, reinforce, reiterate, and restate.
 Go back and strip out extraneous wording.
-- Keep it short: Don’t write more than required for the audience.
+- Keep it short: don’t write more than required for the audience.
 ________________________________________
 ## Style Inventory (Framework)
 @@@